 Student welfare organisations

 All institutions have a student welfare organisation.
 Your local student welfare organisation can offer a variety of services, from on campus health services to sports activities.
 We highly recommend to make use of their services - after all, they are there for your own well being.
 You normally become a member upon payment of the compulsory semester fee, which is also required in order to register for exams.
-Depending on the size of the institution they offer a wide variety of services.
-Among other things they organise nursery schools, counselling, a mental health service, canteens, student accommodation and sports facilities/activities.
+Depending on the size of the institution, they offer a wide variety of services.
+Among other things they organise nursery schools, counselling, mental health services, canteens, student accommodation and sports facilities/activities.

-You should be aware of that there are restrictions on how much you can work beside being a full time student.
+You should be aware that there are restrictions on how much you can work beside being a full time student.
 Generally, a student residence permit does not cover the right to take employment in Norway.
 However, if you are granted a study permit, you are automatically also granted permission to work part-time for up to 20 hours per week in addition to your studies and full-time during holidays.

-When in Norway you should not miss the opportunity to experience other areas of our diverse country than where you study.
+When in Norway, you should not miss the opportunity to experience other areas of our diverse country than where you study.
 Despite the geography and long distances, most places are accessible by public transport.
 Of course, if you prefer solitude and to find your own personal sanctuary, the wilderness is never far away.